Team Invitations

 }

-using the structure above, thereby confirming the mapping of the member’s email to their cryptographic identity.
+An admin posts a Block with the prospective member’s public_key and email using the structure above, thereby confirming the mapping of the member’s email to their cryptographic identity.
 The intent of this invitation type is that the admin obtains the member’s identity through a trusted channel.
 In practice, the Krypton app makes this easy using QR codes and the built-in QR scanner in the app.

-block signed by their identity private key (corresponding to the public key encoded in the DirectInvitation
+To accept this invitation, the prospective member appends an AcceptInvite block signed by their identity private key (corresponding to the public key encoded in the DirectInvitation).

 Indirect Invitations (secret invite links)

-is a slightly less restrictive method to invite a team member.
-Rather than requiring the prospective member to securely pass along a public key, an admin generates a new key pair known as a nonce_key_pair
+An IndirectInvitation is a slightly less restrictive method to invite a team member.
+Rather than requiring the prospective member to securely pass along a public key, an admin generates a new key pair known as a nonce_key_pair.
+The nonce_public_key is encoded in the IndirectInvitation struct below and inserted as a block in the sigchain.
+Anyone with the nonce_private_key can then sign an AcceptInvite block which will be verified by every team member using the nonce_public_key.
+This way the admin simply has to send a single secret in order to invite any number of team members.

-is sent through an independent channel like a team-wide chatroom, email, text message, etc – the important part here is that the untrusted sigchain server, krypt.co, does not see this secret.
+The nonce_private_key is sent through an independent channel like a team-wide chatroom, email, text message, etc – the important part here is that the untrusted sigchain server, krypt.co, does not see this secret.

 struct IndirectInvitation {